 “The Classic Porsche”

-For 1987, the Carrera version of Porsche’s evergreen 911 continued on with the Bosch fuel injected 3.2 liter flat 6 cylinder engine in use since 1984, but with a new fuel mapping that increased horsepower slightly to 214 bhp.
-With the standard Getrag G50 five speed manual transmission (also new for 1987), you could expect to hit 60 mph in 6.1 seconds, with a top speed of 149 mph in the 2,750 pound Carrera (the 2014 911 Carrera is about 3,050 pounds).
+For 1987, the Carrera version of Porsche’s evergreen 911 continued with the Bosch fuel injected 3.2 liter/193 cubic inch flat six-cylinder engine in use since 1984, but with a new fuel mapping that increased horsepower slightly to 214 bhp.
+With the standard Getrag G50 five-speed manual transmission (also new for 1987), you could expect to hit 60 mph in 6.1 seconds, with a top speed of 149 mph in the 2,750 pound Carrera (the 2014 911 Carrera is about 3,050 pounds).
 Fuel mileage was 18 city/25 highway by the standards of the day (16/23 by today’s standards) with premium gas.

 Porsche 911 3.2 Carreras have (of course) great club support from many sources and are often available in the Hemmings Motor News classifieds.
 As I write this in March 2014, a black 1987 coupe with 104,000 miles is for sale for $33,900.
 Make mine Silver Metallic, please.